ACK-J/postMessage-tracker-firefox/README.md

 <img src="https://github.com/fransr/postMessage-tracker/raw/docs-images/images/after-jquery.png" width="200" />

 * Allows you to set a Log URL inside the extension options to allow you to log all information about each listener to an endpoint by submitting the listener and the function (to be able to look through all listeners later).
-You can find the options in the Extension Options when clicking the extension in `chrome://extensions`-page:
+You can find the options in the Extension Options when right-clicking the extension -> Manage Extension -> Preferences :

 <img src="https://github.com/fransr/postMessage-tracker/raw/docs-images/images/options.png" width="300" />

 * Supports anonymous functions.
-Chrome does not support to stringify an anonymous function, in the cases of anonymous functions, you will see the `bound`-string as the listener:
+Chrome (Unsure about Firefox) does not support to stringify an anonymous function, in the cases of anonymous functions, you will see the `bound`-string as the listener:

 <img src="https://github.com/fransr/postMessage-tracker/raw/docs-images/images/anonymous.png" width="300" />